DiveZone/europeana4android/README.md

 include ':AndroidToolkit'
 include ':europeana4android'
 ```

+4. In the europeana4android project, copy the src/main/AndroidManifest.xml.template
+to AndroidManifest.xml in the same folder.
+The copied file is configured to be
+ignored by GIT.
-4. Import the project folder (EuropeanaProject) into AndroidStudio using the
+5. Import the project folder (EuropeanaProject) into AndroidStudio using the
 import project function.
 If you want to use gradle wrapper or a local gradle
 installation is up to you.

-5. In the Europeana4Android project, copy the src/main/AndroidManifest.xml.template
-to AndroidManifest.xml in the same folder and configure your Europeana and Google Maps
-API keys.
-The copied file is configured to be ignored by GIT.
+6. Before testing you are required to have a Google Maps API key and combination
+of Europeana API public and private key.

 ## More project information